microsoft/azuredevopslabs/labs/vstsextend/tomcat/readme.md

    ![Builds](images/choosebuilddefn.png)

    > The lab uses the standard **Maven** build template to compile the code, copy and publish the resulting artifacts for deployment.
-An additional file which is copied here is the _CreateMYSQLDB.sql_ file which creates a MYSQL database and inserts a few records into it during the deployment.
+An additional file which is copied here is the `CreateMYSQLDB.sql` file which creates a MySQL database and inserts a few records into it during the deployment.

-1. Click **Queue** to queue the build and wait for the build to complete.
+1. Click **Queue** to trigger the build and wait for the build to complete.

    ![Queue Build](images/queuebuild.png)
    ![Queue Build 2](images/clickqueue.png)

-1. Once the build succeeds, Select **Releases** under **Pipelines**.
+1. Once the build succeeds, select **Releases** under **Pipelines**.

-1. Select **MyShuttle Release** and click **Edit Pipeline** to open the release definition.
+1. Select **MyShuttle Release** and click **Edit** to open the release definition.

    ![Edit MyShuttle Release Definition ](images/editrelease.png)